 Choose an element to work with this week.
 Learn more about it and experience it in your everyday life.
 Then, look at how the element is expressed in the Tarot cards.
 What new insights do you have?

-Share your comments below – I love reading them and look forward to your new insights about the elements.
+Share your thoughts with me on Instagram at @biddytarot – I love reading them and look forward to your new insights about the elements.